Machine learning the deuteron: new architectures and uncertainty quantification: Conclusions and future outlook

-While unveiling the internal behaviour of the ANN is hard, the comparison between different architectures certainly sheds some light on the fundamental limitations of these variational methods.
-When it comes to presenting wave functions that depend on a single continuous variable, our results indicate that one-layer networks provide a better starting point than the more complex two-layer approaches.
+While unveiling the internal behavior of the ANN is hard, the comparison between different architectures certainly sheds some light on the fundamental limitations of these variational methods.
+When it comes to presenting wavefunctions that depend on a single continuous variable, our results indicate that one-layer networks provide a better starting point than the more complex two-layer approaches.
 This effect may be due to the fixed (if long) total number of epochs, but other observations indicate that overfitting arises much more easily in deeper networks.
-Similarly, our results suggest that the network can tackle states with different quantum numbers in a fully connected configuration.
-In training ANNs to represent continuous quantum systems, non-fixed grid methods may provide superior learning capabilities.
-Overall, this experience provides useful ideas to build more sophisticated nuclear models and tackle more difficult problems, including those of a many-body nature.

-\ack This work is supported by STFC, through Grants Nos ST/L005743/1 and ST/P005314/1; by grant PID2020-118758GB-I00 funded by MCIN/AEI/10.13039/501100011033; by the ``Ram\'on y Cajal" grant RYC2018-026072 funded by MCIN/AEI /10.13039/501100011033 and FSE “El FSE invierte en tu futuro”; and by the ``Unit of Excellence Mar\'ia de Maeztu 2020-2023" award to the Institute of Cosmos Sciences, funded by MCIN/AEI/10.13039/501100011033
+We have explored the hyperparameter and activation function dependence of our results.
+We find that our baseline model, for Sigmoid functions and moderate learning rates, are almost optimal.
+The only significant dependence is on the learning rate, which unfortunately requires running simulations for a higher number of epochs.